cpiro/bytesize/docs/index.rst

   *bytesize* to guess.
 The units are chosen automatically to keep the magnitude between 0 and 1,000 (or optionally 1,024 for binary units).
 Units are your choice of abbreviated symbols or full names.
-- **Pedantic**: We omit a decimal point if and only if the quantity is exact.
-Approximations will never be greater than the actual value -- we use only integer (xxx decimal?) math to avoid floating-point errors.
+- **Pedantic**: By default we omit a decimal point if and only if the quantity is exact.
+Approximations will never be greater than the actual value -- we use :mod:`fractions` to avoid floating-point errors.
-- **Advanced formatting**: Format quantities naturally with :meth:`str.format` -- we provide a :ref:`mini-language <formatting>` for customizing presentation.
+- **Advanced formatting**: Format quantities naturally with :meth:`str.format`.
+We provide a :ref:`mini-language <formatting>` for customizing presentation.
 - **Natural interoperability**: Arithmetic operators and comparison operators are defined as you would expect. :class:`Quantity` subclasses :class:`int`